 How 529 Plans Have Evolved

-While many rules surrounding college savings plans have remained the same since their inception, some of the rules have evolved.
-We encourage you to speak with your financial planner about specific questions and have provided some tips below.
+While many rules surrounding college savings plans have remained unchanged since their inception, some have evolved.
+We encourage you to consult with your financial planner about any specific questions and have provided some helpful tips below.

-In December of 2017, the Tax Cut and Jobs Act was signed into law and included several changes to the tax code.
-One of the more overlooked changes was expanding what is considered a qualified education expense.
+In December 2017, the Tax Cuts and Jobs Act was signed into law, introducing several changes to the tax code.
+One of the more overlooked changes was the expansion of what is considered a qualified education expense.
 Learn How Your 529 Plan Can Help Your Grade School Kids.

 In June of 2021, Government Phil Murphy signed the New Jersey College Affordability Act into law.
 Beginning with Tax Year 2022 (filed in 2023), the bill allows for three income tax deductions on New Jersey returns with a gross income of $200,000 or less.
 Here’s What You Need to Know About the NJ College Affordability Act.

 Other overlooked opportunities include using a 529 Plan to pay for Trade School, Vocational School, and study-abroad programs.
-There are limitations to which expenses are considered eligible, and the host school must be approved by the US Department of Education.
+There are limitations to the expenses that are considered eligible, and the U.S. Department of Education must approve the host school.
 Read How to Use Your 529 Plan to Pay for Studying Abroad to learn more.

 In Conclusion

-529 Plans benefit parents who value a college education and want to save money when making financial contributions.
+529 Plans benefit parents who value a college education and want to save money when making financial contributions to their children’s education.
 Since no two plans are the same, we encourage you to research your in-state plan first to see if you’ll receive additional benefits, such as tax credits.

 We hope our collection of articles helps you better understand 529 Plans and why the industry recognizes 529 Plan Day.
 Speak with your financial planner to help you weigh the pros and cons of different plans before making your choice.